 Whenever you can eat a vitamin or mineral in a whole foods diet it is a much better option than taking a supplement.
 A supplement is there to do just as the name suggests... supplement, or enhance something else when added to it.
 You should take supplements as an addition to an already healthy diet, and this is what we're going to dive into with this article.

 The world of supplements can be very confusing.
-There are supplements for weight loss, diabetes, high blood pressure, cholesterol, sex drive, dry eye, and pretty much everything else under the sun.
+There are now supplements for everything you can think of under the sun.
 The goal of this guide is to point you in the right direction as to what is needed to live a full balanced diet.
-Stay away from the gimmicky supplements for weight loss, fat burning, and other “in the moment” supplements your friends or coworkers tell you about.
+Stay away from gimmicky supplements and learn how to choose those that will actually enhance your life.

 Supplements are not a well regulated industry and should be cautiously approached.
 Pretty much anyone can package, label, and sell a supplement on the market today.
 Look on the label or ask the company if they are third party tested, pass clinical good manufacturing practices (cGMP), and are manufactured in an FDA registered facility.
 All products should undergo rigorous testing before, during, and after production.
 Third party testing should be performed to ensure that all supplements contain the specified ingredients and avoid unwanted chemicals, toxins, and materials.